Soil microbiology: Unhelpful microbes

-A funguslike unicellular organism named Phytophthora infestans, responsible for potato blight and other crop diseases, has caused famines throughout history.
+A fungus-like unicellular organism named Phytophthora infestans, responsible for potato blight and other crop diseases, has caused famines throughout history.
 Other fungi and bacteria cause the decay of roots and leaves.

 Many strains that seemed promising in the lab often failed to prove effective in the field, because of soil, climate and ecosystem effects, leading companies to skip the lab phase and emphasize field tests.